0exp/redis_queued_locks/README.md

   - Semantic Error objects for unexpected Redis errors;
   - `100%` test coverage;
-  - per-block-holding-the-lock sidecar `Ractor` and `in progress queue` in RedisDB that will extend the acquired lock for long-running blocks of code (that invoked "under" the lock and whose ttl may expire before the block execution completes);
+  - per-block-holding-the-lock sidecar `Ractor` and `in progress queue` in RedisDB that will extend the acquired lock for long-running blocks of code (that invoked "under" the lock whose ttl may expire before the block execution completes);
 - **Minor**
   - `RedisQueuedLocks::Acquier::Try.try_to_lock` - detailed successful result analization;
   - better code stylization and interesting refactorings;